 Drawing heavily from the rich harmonies and melodies of '70s soft rock, British quintet the Feeling includes vocalist/guitarist Dan Gillespie-Sells (previously of Scottish pop/rock act Speedway), bassist Richard Jones, guitarist Kevin Jeremiah, keyboardist Ciaran Jeremiah, and drummer Paul Stewart.
 Former students of the Brit School of Performing Arts in Croydon, the quintet initially performed as Super Fly, a resident cover band playing at La Tania Ski Resort in the French Alps.
 The bandmembers soon realized they wanted to create their own classic rock-inspired pop and, upon returning home, rechristened themselves the Feeling.
 One month after their return, the Feeling had landed a record deal.

 With the backing of Island Records, the band's polished debut, Twelve Stops and Home, was released in the U.K. in June 2006, where it charted three Top Ten U.K. singles ("Sewn," "Fill My Little World," "Never Be Lonely") and garnered a Brit Award nomination.
 The album was re-released on the Cherry Tree/Interscope label the following year in America -- complete with revised cover art and a retooled track listing -- but failed to match its overseas success.
 Nevertheless, the band's popularity at home continued to soar, and the sophomore effort, Join with Us, topped the U.K. charts upon its release in February 2008, even if its overall sales failed to match those of the previous album.
 In 2011 they released their third album Together We Were Made which heavily underperformed compared to their previous records, and peaked at number 22 in the U.K. charts.
 Later that year a collection titled Singles: 2006-2011 was released and contained all 11 singles from their three studio albums, including hits “Fill My Little World” and “I Thought It Was Over.”
 Two years later the band returned with their fourth studio outing, 2013's Boy Cried Wolf.
-Although only peaking at number 33 on the U.K. album charts, the album received positive reviews, and was described as "the album of their career."
-Following the release in September 2015 of a lyric video to a new single, "Wicked Heart," their self-titled fifth album landed in spring 2016.
-It was recorded in just a few days as live takes with no click tracks of extensive overdubbing in an attempt to better capture the energy of what the band felt they did best, namely playing live gigs. ~ Andrew Leahey
+Although only peaking at number 33 on the U.K. album charts, the album received positive reviews and was described as "the album of their career."
+Following the release in September 2015 of a lyric video for a new single, "Wicked Heart," their self-titled fifth album landed in spring 2016.
+It was recorded in just a few days -- in live takes with no click tracks of extensive overdubbing -- in an attempt to better capture the energy of what the band felt they did best: playing live gigs. ~ Andrew Leahey